-Make your own Barnaby garland of flowers blooming in your garden.
+Make a Barnaby garland.
 You’ll find directions for a fresh flower garland here—adapt it to the pretty flowers and herbs in your own garden.
 Children will love this charming craft.

 Overdid it on Garden Exercise Day?
 Essential oils can help ease those sore muscles, reduce swelling.
 Here are some suggestions.

 On National Onion Rings Day, listen to Susan’s podcast on the magical, magnetic onion.
-(You’ll learn thing or two that you didn’t know about onions.)
+(You’ll learn thing or two you didn’t already know about onions.)

 On St. John’s Eve, read Susan’s story of St. John’s wort, an herb that owes its Christian name to a pagan midsummer celebration that routed out the devil.

 Learn about the history of Indian pudding and stir up this all-American dessert.
 “What’s Cooking America” is always a wonderful culinary-history resource.